There’s lots to know about foods that contain fluoride.

 3 Tips On Using The Fluoride Food Table

-Before you enjoy the table, here are a few tips to help you use it:
+Before you enjoy the table and search your favorite foods, here are a few tips to help you use it:

 1) Search the exact food you are looking for with the search bar…

 2) Click “Fluoride (ppm)” to sort from highest to lowest or lowest to highest…